-In order to stay organized and improve my productivity, I use my Sunday Basket® in my household.
+To stay organized and improve my productivity, I use my Sunday Basket® in my household.
 Every Sunday, I spend about 90 minutes and plan my week for my family.
 I also use this time to reset whatever we need for the week – fill pill containers, reboot electronics, and similar tasks that keep my home functioning.
-It takes about 4-6 weeks of consistent Sunday Basket® use to achieve organization and productivity in your home.
+It takes about 4-6 weeks of consistent Sunday Basket use to achieve organization and productivity in your home.

 Work – Friday Workbox

-A Friday Workbox can be used for any kind of work that you do outside of managing your home.
-Organize 365 currently has 8 different workboxes – corporate, direct sales, professional organizer, real estate agent, entrepreneur, teacher, homeschool, and volunteer.
-In the Playbook for each specific kind of Workbox, I share my system for how I organized my work into buckets.
-In the podcast, I share how I quickly developed a Workbox for my direct sales business and a separate one for my virtual assistant.
+A Friday Workbox® can be used for any kind of work that you do outside of managing your home.
+Organize 365® currently has 2 different workboxes – business and education.
+In the Playbook for each specific kind of Workbox, I share my system for how I organize my work into buckets.
+In the podcast, I share how I quickly developed a Workbox® for my direct sales business and a separate one for my virtual assistant.
 As a professional organizer, I even organized the paperwork in home offices for people with direct sales businesses.

-Every Friday at 2pm, after lunch when energy is low and you are basically done for the week, but have to stay at work, you can process your Friday Workbox.
-This is a time that is otherwise wasted, but can be used to make the next week more productive and can lead to immediate results.
-During my Friday Workbox time, I get my email to inbox zero, prepare my calendar (get papers ready, confirm the upcoming meetings for next week, etc.), and review correspondence and make decisions.
+Every Friday at 2 p.m., after lunch, when energy is low and you are done for the week but have to stay at work, you can process your Friday Workbox.
+This is a time that is otherwise wasted but can be used to make the next week more productive and can lead to immediate results.
+During my Friday Workbox time, I get my email to inbox zero, prepare my calendar (get papers ready, confirm the upcoming meetings for next week, etc.), review the correspondence, and make decisions.

 4 Pillars of Business

-One of the reasons that the Workboxes are so effective in systematizing your work and keeping your papers organized is because it focuses on the 4 pillars of business.
-Every business grows and succeeds by focusing on these pillars: Leads & Marketing, Customers, Team & Personal Development, and Finances & Administrative Tasks.
+One of the reasons that the Workboxes are so effective in systematizing your work and keeping your papers organized is because they focus on the 4 pillars of business.
+Every business grows and succeeds by focusing on these pillars: Leads and marketing, Customers, Team and Personal Development, and Finances and Administrative Tasks.

-John Maxwell says “leaders have influence.”
-As the CEO and leader of Organize 365, I want to influence others towards a life transformation.
-I want to learn about you as a member of the Organize 365 community so I can be an effective teacher and so I can help you achieve the most you are capable of doing.
+John Maxwell says “Leaders have influence.”
+As the CEO and leader of Organize 365, I want to influence others toward a life transformation.
+I want to learn about you as a member of the Organize 365® community so I can be an effective teacher and so I can help you achieve the most you are capable of doing.
 Personality Assessments can help you in this area.

 I organize all of my different kinds of work on my Google Calendar using color coding.
-I use time blocking to ensure I am able to make time for my different kinds of work and to ensure the tasks for each one get done.
-By color coding, I can see at a glance how I am spending my time, how my different roles are represented in my week.
-As part of my calendar, I also schedule driving time, especially when my kids were in middle school.
+I use time blocking to ensure I can make time for my different kinds of work and to ensure the tasks for each one get done.
+By color coding, I can see at a glance how I am spending my time, and how my different roles are represented in my week.
+As part of my calendar, I also scheduled driving time, especially when my kids were in middle school.

 I am an eternal optimist and I set big goals.
-I set dream level goals for almost all areas of my life – income, customer enrollment, weight loss, and so on.
+I set dream-level goals for almost all areas of my life – income, customer enrollment, weight loss, and so on.
 I can accept progress toward my goals as good enough.
 Good, better, best goals allow me to set goals at different levels – some reasonable and some that are a stretch.
-This allows me to dream and focus on moving towards success in all of my different kinds of work.
+This allows me to dream and focus on moving toward success in all of my different kinds of work.

 In addition to our work for a paycheck, and our other work in and around our home, most of us have passion projects.
 A passion project is anything you can do where time disappears.
 These are things you can work on all week that light you up inside, but these rarely have a financial reward.
 Most adults have 1-3 active passion projects.
 Much like our many kinds of work, our passion projects can benefit from a Workbox to hold our paperwork and from the same skills of organization and productivity.

 Throughout our lives, we all love to work, to learn, and to make others happy.
 You can reclaim these feelings as an adult.
-When we can more clearly see all the different kinds of work and jobs we have, we can give ourselves permission to treat them as important work.
-When we level out how we spend our time so work for pay and not for pay are both important, we can give them equal weight, merit, and focus on making them productive.
+When we can more clearly see all the different kinds of work and jobs we have, we can permit ourselves to treat them as important work.
+When we level out how we spend our time working for pay and not for pay are both important, we can give them equal weight, and merit, and focus on making them productive.